remeh/upd/README.md

 -addr=":9000": The address to listen to with the server.
 -cfile="": Path to a TLS certificate.
 Ex: ./certs/cert.pem -ckey="": Path to a TLS key file.
-Ex: ./certs/key.pem -key="": The secret key to identify the client.
+Ex: ./certs/key.pem -key="": A shared secret key to identify the client.
 -out="./": Directory in which the server can write the data.
 -route="/clioud": Route served by the server.
 ```

 ### Upload a file with the client

-You can upload a files with this command:
+Now that the server is up and running, you can upload a files with this command:

 ```
-gom run client/client.go file1 file2 file3
+gom build bin/client/client.go file1 file2 file3
+./client
 ```

 it'll return the URL to share/delete the uploaded files.